google/orbit/DEVELOPMENT.md

 ninja # or cmake --build .
 ```

-Finally, `build_ggp_release/OrbitService/OrbitService` can by copied over
+Finally, `build_ggp_release/OrbitService/OrbitService` can be copied over
 to the instance:
 ```bash
 ggp ssh put OrbitService/OrbitService .